 You really don’t need one of those little plastic bags for every fruit or vegetable you buy.
 If you bring your own shopping bags, just place them inside your bag until you get to the checkout.
 Wash them well when you get home and wash your shopping bags every now and again.
 You can easily stop using dozens of plastic bags per month by doing this.

 An oldie but goodie.
 Don’t forget to bring your own shopping bags to the grocery store, or any store for that matter (I’m looking at you, Target!).

 Plastic shopping bags are not recyclable.
 If you’ve been putting them in your recycle bin, they’ve still been ending up in the trash.
 Bring your own bags, fit your goods in your purse after checkout, or just carry your items after purchase.
 For the times that you forget your bags (we all do sometimes) ask for paper instead of plastic.

 Beyond getting plastics out of your food (health-win!), you’ll be helping reduce the plastics in our oceans and landfills, too.

 You can find all of these at your local natural foods store, Whole Foods, Amazon, or Thrive Market online.

 When using a disposable product, look for cardboard or other recyclable packaging.
 I even just found my favorite healthy laundry detergent in cardboard packaging.
 We really do “vote with our dollars” when it comes to what companies choose to manufacture and sell.
 The more you support (i.e. buy) products that don’t use plastics, the more companies will continue to go in that direction.

-Just like buying less plastics and more non-plastics helps, supporting restaurants that use sustainable take-out packaging will help everyone move in the right direction.
+Just like buying fewer plastics and more non-plastics helps, supporting restaurants that use sustainable take-out packaging will help everyone move in the right direction.

 For the times that you do use a plastic bag, try to reuse it as much as possible.
 Before you throw away a piece of plastic, think, “how can I reuse this?” or, “how can I recycle this?”